hackerkid/pluto/README.md

 # pluto
-> peer to peer decentralized web chat platform
+> peer to peer decentralized social network

 The project is under development.
 Come back later.